dexhunter/books.dex.moe/source/_posts/recap-of-2019.md

 ## 2020

-In 2020, there are a lot of things I want to achieve,
+In 2020, there are a lot of things I want to do,

 * Read more books.
 Here is a basic list to finish:
   * 12 Rules for Life